oswip/k8s-crd/examples/versioning/README.md

 | CRD v3 | NO | NO | YES |

 ## Conclusion
-If only additive changes are made between versions, a CR of any previous version can be created/managed on the cluster.
+If backwawrd compatibility is maintained (only additive changes are made between versions), a CR (and controller) of any previous version can be created/managed on the cluster.

 Once a breaking change is made, the need arises for one of:
 1. Conversion webhooks